 Included in our tour package was a post-tour night at Nomads Noosa Hostel, where we had a big end of the tour party with all the other participants.

 Have you been to Fraser Island before?
 How did you find it?
 Let me know in the comments below!
-The Fraser Island 3-day tour we did with Nomads was for me one of the highlights of my whole Australia trip.
+For me the Fraser Island 3-day tour we did was me one of the highlights of my whole Australia trip.